ribeiroAllison/art-gallery/README.md

 This is a web app for an Art Gallery.
 Is displays a picture and give information of some famous paintings.
 It is also possible to activate a slideshow feature, where all arts are displayed for a few seconds each.

+It took me somewhere about 30 hours to finish this.

 ### The challenge

 Users should be able to:

-- Click in any painting and see information about it, such as its year of creation, painter and description.
+- `Click in any painting` and see information about it, such as its year of creation, painter and description.
-- See the web app in any screen size with an appropriate style for each of them.
+- See the web app in `any screen size` with an appropriate style for each of them.
-- Start a slideshow where each painting is displayed for a few seconds.
+- Start a `slideshow` where each painting is displayed for a few seconds.
 - See no loading or refresh screen anywhere on the page.

 ### Links

 - Finished project: [galleria](https://art-gallery-ribeiroallison.vercel.app/)
--

 ## My process

 ### Built with

 - [React](https://reactjs.org/) - JS library
-- Route hooks (useEffect, useState, useNavigate)
+- Route hooks (useEffect, useState, useNavigate, useParam)
 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- A ridiculous amount of media query adaptations
+- A ridiculous amount of `media query` adaptations

 ### What I learned

-Took me somewhere about 30 hours to finish this.

-- Sometimes CSS can be harder to deal with than React.
+- Sometimes CSS can be `harder than React`.
-- How to better use proportions instead of fix pixel values while sizing stuff in CSS.
+- How to `better use proportions` instead of fix pixel values while sizing stuff in CSS.
 - How to manipulate the useEffect hook in a more complex way (you'll see it bellow...).

 #### Some code I'm pride of